CWEzio/Notes/robotics/ros.md

     - `-r`: recursively resolve dependencies
     - `-y`: confirm installation

 # Problems
 ## Unsorted

+### program stuck at waiting for message
+The cause of this problem is that I forget to initialize the node before communication.

 ### `rospy.init_node` will disrupt python logging
 This is an old bug (check [this issue](https://github.com/ros/ros_comm/issues/1384)) that hasn't been fixed yet. `rospy` disrupts python's logging, making all other modules' loggers and the root logger unable to work.